 Above are two different pair of Navajo Turquoise Earrings.
 The pair of Earrings to the left are called Navajo Turquoise Cluster Earrings because there is a cluster of Turquoise Stones that create the unique design.
 There are many types of Navajo Turquoise Jewelry pieces that are made in this Navajo Cluster design.
 The Navajo Turquoise Earrings on the right are of a classic Navajo design, the Turquoise Stone being the center point with Sterling Silver accents surrounding the stone.

 Navajo Earrings are bold and most often unique onto themselves.
 The Navajo show their love for Turquoise in the way they accentuate their design in Turquoise Earrings.
-Navajo Turquoise Earrings are a beautiful form of Navajo Indian Jewelry that many people really appreciate.
+Navajo Turquoise Earrings are a beautiful form of Native American Turquoise Jewelry that many people really appreciate.

 The Navajo Pendant Necklace to the left is a great example of Navajo Turquoise Jewelry as it has it all, a beautiful Turquoise Stone surrounded by unique Silver designs and other gemstones in a cluster affect.
 The Navajo Cluster Pendant on the right is a classic Navajo styled pendant that has been made since the 1920's and remains popular today.
 This Navajo Turquoise Pendant has beautiful blue spiderweb Turquoise surrounding a green spiderweb Turquoise center stone which makes a nice and attractive Turquoise Necklace.